andreagalann/advancedweb_andrea/README.md

 **Build a real, accessible, multilingual site—commit every week.**

-This repository is the **starting point for each student’s personal project** in the WEB ATELIER (UDIT) framework.
+This repository is the **starting point my personal project** in the WEB ATELIER (UDIT) framework.
 While `web-foundations` provides the canonical lessons and `professor-course-template` manages the class instance, the **Student Project Template** is where each student designs and develops their own site.
 Every week, students commit progress here — _one student · one repo · one project · one commit per class_.

 ## Purpose & Audience